yamahigashi/unofficial-fabricengine-documents-ja/Source/DCCIntegrations/Maya/canvasscripting.rst

   - -m, -mayaNode: The name of the Canvas maya node
   - -e, -execPath: The path of the node inside of Canvas to operate on
+  - -n, -nodeName: The name of the backdrop node
   - -x, -xPos: The x coordinate for the backdrop
   - -y, -yPos: The y coordinate for the backdrop
   - -w, -width: The new width for the backdrop